Queenstown, New Zealand

 Things to Do in Queenstown

-It wouldn’t be a proper trip to Queenstown without considering the myriad adventure activities.
+It wouldn’t be a proper trip to Queenstown without considering the myriad adrenaline activities.
 A good start is heading to the Kawarau Bridge 20 minutes east of town on Highway 6.
 This bridge is the site of the world’s first commercial bungy jump started by AJ Hackett and still going strong today.
 At the very least, it’s fun to watch others take the plunge.
-If you do get the itch for adventure, simply inquire at your accommodation or head to the town center where all the adventure operators are located.
+Queenstown also is known for jet boating and skydiving, both of which are offered extensively in the area.
+If you get the itch for adrenaline, simply inquire at your accommodation or head to the town center where all of the operators are located.

 Hiking

 The surrounding hills and mountains offer wonderful perspectives of the Remarkables Mountains, Lake Wakatipu, and Queenstown itself.
 For a short hike, the Tiki Trail makes it way up to the famous Skyline Gondola viewing platform (1–2 hours return).
 For those looking for a tough full-day trek, the Ben Lomond Track (6–8 hours return) has some of the region's biggest views reaching Mt.
 Aspiring on clear days.
-All of the hikes listed above depart from central Queenstown.
+Both depart from central Queenstown.
+For a longer list of options, see our article on Queenstown’s best hikes.

 Skiing